gtmetrix/pagespeed-library/README.md

 ## Update
 ```
-cd page-speed-library/src
+cd pagespeed-library/src
 git pull
 gclient sync --force
 ```

 ## Notes

-* Page Speed originally had support for building in Windows and Mac, but recent changes have only been tested in Linux
+* PageSpeed originally had support for building in Windows and Mac, but recent changes have only been tested in Linux
 * The code still depends on an old version of Chromium code so it seems to only build on GCC 4.7